How to Remove NTB/CBNA From Your Credit Report

 Credit Saint has successfully assisted countless clients in removing inaccurate and questionable credit inquiries from their credit reports.

-Hard inquiries like NTB/CBNA are common when applying for new lines of credit.
-While they are a standard part of the application process, they can still have a temporary impact on your credit score.
+Hard inquiries are common anytime you apply for a new credit card, loan, or financing.
+While they’re a routine part of the process, they can temporarily lower your credit score.

 Why NTB/CBNA Appears on Your Credit Report